ghdl/ghdl/doc/using/InvokingGHDL.rst

   the vhdl standard).

-  The `WORK` library is always searched in the path specified by the :option:`--workdir=` option, or in the current directory if the latter option is not specified.
+  The `WORK` library is always searched in the path specified by the :option:`--workdir` option, or in the current directory if the latter option is not specified.

 .. option:: -fexplicit

   When two operators are overloaded, give preference to the explicit declaration.
   This may be used to avoid the most common pitfall of the :samp:`std_logic_arith` package.
-See :ref:`IEEE_library_pitfalls`, for an example.
+See section ':ref:`IEEE_library_pitfalls`', for an example.

 ..
 WARNING:: This option is not set by default.
 I don't think this option is a good feature, because it breaks the encapsulation rule.
 When set, an operator can be silently overridden in another package.
 You'd better fix your design and use the :samp:`numeric_std` package.

 .. option:: -frelaxed-rules

   Within an object declaration, allow to reference the name (which references the hidden declaration).
 This ignores the error in the following code:

   .. code-block:: VHDL